 American higher education has long been considered the best in the world.
-But concerns about the cost and quality of a college education, lackluster completion rates, and ballooning student debt have raised questions about the sustainability of our traditional approach to postsecondary education.
-Can the policies and institutions that served us so well for most of the 20th century answer the demands of the 21st without fundamental reform?
-To answer these questions, AEI’s Center on Higher Education Reform (CHER) conducts independent, data-driven research and policy analysis designed to inform policymaking and shape the reform conversation to improve the educational opportunities of the next generation.
+But growing concerns about the cost and quality of a college education, lackluster completion rates, and ballooning student debt have raised questions about the sustainability of our traditional approach to postsecondary education.
+Can the policies and institutions that served us for most of the 20th century answer the demands of the 21st without fundamental reform?
+AEI’s Center on Higher Education Reform (CHER) conducts independent, data-driven research and policy analysis designed to inform policymaking and shape the reform conversation to improve the educational opportunities of the next generation.

-Options and Choice: Students need an array of postsecondary options to choose from and the information necessary to find one that fits their goals, academic needs, and budget.
+- Options and Choice.
+In a changing economy, students need an array of postsecondary options and the information necessary to find the program that fits their specific goals, academic needs, and budget.

-Shared Responsibility: Just as students must be prepared for college-level work, colleges must be prepared to provide students high-quality educational opportunities necessary for their future careers.
+- Shared Responsibility.
+Just as students must be prepared for college-level work, colleges must be prepared to provide students high-quality educational opportunities necessary for their future careers.

-Productivity and Sustainability: Funding and financial aid policies should provide incentives for institutions and students to spend public investments wisely to balance the changing needs of students, taxpayers, and other stakeholders.
+- Productivity and Sustainability.
+Funding and financial aid policies should provide incentives for institutions and students to spend public investments wisely to balance the changing needs of students, taxpayers, and other stakeholders.

-Entrepreneurship and Innovation: To bend the cost curve and enhance performance, reformers must rethink regulatory policies that inhibit innovation and limit competition among traditional and nontraditional education providers.
+- Entrepreneurship and Innovation.
+To enhance postsecondary performance while limiting costs, reformers must rethink regulatory policies that inhibit innovation and limit competition among traditional and nontraditional education providers.